 It can be tough being an introverted teenager in a world that often seems geared toward extroverts.
-We talked to Susan Cain about her new book, Quiet Power: The Secret Strength of Introverts, which she wrote to help young introverts deal with school, extracurriculars, family life, and friendship.
+Susan Cain, author of Quiet Power: The Secret Strength of Introverts, takes a deep dive into the world of introverts.
+We talked with Cain about helping young introverts deal with school, extracurriculars, family life, and friendship.

 Interview with Susan Cain, author of Quiet Power